colinbrineman/pewlett-hackard-analysis/README.md

 ![Number of Eligible Mentors](resources/mentorship_eligibility.png)

-With only 1,549 employees eligible to become mentors (according to the company's original parameters) — and 72,458 retiring employees — if the company intended to fill all positions of retiring employees, each mentor would have to take on nearly 47 mentees.
+With only 1,549 employees eligible to become mentors (according to the company's original parameters) — & 72,458 retiring employees — if the company intended to fill all positions of retiring employees, each mentor would have to take on nearly 47 mentees.
 Thus, even assuming that the company may only want to fill a fraction of their positions being vacated by retirement, it seems inescapable that they will need to relax their parameters for which employees to include in the mentorship program.

 2. **The percentages retiring employees vs. eligible mentors by title category are nearly the same.**